Higher and foundation tiers

 | Bond energy (kJ/mol) | 436 | 498 | 463 |

-You can see from the table that you need 498 kilojoules of energy to break 1 mole of O=O bonds and separate the oxygen molecules into two individual atoms and 436 kilojoules of energy are required to break 1 mole of hydrogen molecules into two moles of hydrogen atoms.
+You can see from the table that you need 498 kilojoules of energy to break 1 mole of O=O bonds and separate the oxygen molecules into two individual oxygen atoms and that 436 kilojoules of energy are required to break 1 mole of hydrogen molecules into two moles of hydrogen atoms:

 Remember the law of conservation of energy.
 Energy cannot be created or destroyed; it can only change from one form to another.
 If it takes 498 kJ/mol of energy to break the covalent bonds holding the oxygen molecules together then what do you think will happen if you reverse the above equation and join the two moles of oxygen atoms together to form 1 mole of oxygen molecules?